Scope of Analysis

 You may display up to 3 sub-analyses with the drill-down feature.
 For each sub-analysis, we will show the top 5 items that brought the most visits (this metric may vary depending on the analysis).
 For the complete list of items, click on the drill-down title (2).

 To go even further in your data analysis, you may create cross-combinations of data.
 To do this, click the "Combine with" button (1), then select the property you’d like to combine.
 A new column will be added to the table with the property you’ve just added.
+You can add up to 3 properties to the current analysis.

 You may delete the combination by expanding the options of the column in question.